 • Chopped cooked chicken

-• guacamole, sour cream, salsa and hot sauce, for serving
+• Guacamole, sour cream, salsa and hot sauce, for serving

 How to Make Sheet Pan Chicken and Black Bean Nachos